-As a self-employed person in Germany, do you know how much in tax you are expected pay?
+As a self-employed person in Germany, do you know how much in tax you are expected to pay?
 This article will help you to know that, ways to save on taxes, and more.
 Tax payments are a significant part of running your trade or business.
 A Self-employed tax is not automatically subtracted from your paychecks and it is up to you to know how much in tax you have to pay and pay it all on time.
-Put simply, as a business owner in German whether a corporation owner or a self-employed freelancer, you are responsible for complying with tax law with respect to your business.
+Put simply, as a business owner in Germany whether a corporation owner or a self-employed freelancer, you are responsible for complying with tax law with respect to your business.

 So, how much in tax do self-employed individuals pay in tax in Germany?
 Well, the exact payments depend on several factors.
 Here, you will learn how the tax burden is usually composed, which types are important for whom, plus the common or standard tax types, which self-employed individuals must expect.
 Also, you will know more about saving taxes.

 Tax obligations in Germany and Tax for self-employed

 Your business ‘legal forms will determine tax types, which you are expected to pay.
 For instance, partnerships or corporations have very different tax duties than those of freelance businesses and sole proprietorships.
 Here are taxes that apply to businesses in Germany:

 - Income tax (Einkommensteuer)